Cvelth/vkfw/README.md

 As all the deleters are known at compiler time and don't need to store anything extra - the only downside is a slight compilation time increase.

  > [!WARNING]
- > The destructors for `vkfw::UniqueInstance` and `vkfw::UniqueWindow` will swallow any exceptions or error codes (if using `VKFW_NO_EXCEPTIONS`) that are produced in the destruction of the underlying handle.
+ > The destructors for `vkfw::UniqueInstance`, `vkfw::UniqueWindow`, and `vkfw::UniqueCursor` will will swallow any exceptions or error codes (if using `VKFW_NO_EXCEPTIONS`) that are produced in the destruction of the underlying handle.
  > If you wish to be notified of these kinds of errors, you are encouraged to use `vkfw::setErrorCallback` to bind a function that captures errors.

 ### Callbacks